jakesgordon/javascript-state-machine/README.md

 Hooks
 =====

-4 hooks are available if FSM has methods using the following naming conventions:
+4 hooks are available if your object has methods using the following naming conventions:

  * onbefore**event** - fired before an event
  * onafter**event**  - fired after an event